Egbert-Azure/TRS80M1/software/hrgdos/README.md

 ---

-## Listings 2 & 3 (HRG-Supertreiber / HRG super-driver)
+## Listings 2 & 3 (HRG super-driver)

-Listing 1 (der Tastaturtreiber) liegt binär-verifiziert als [`kbdhrg.z80`](./kbdhrg.z80) vor.
-Die folgenden Listings 2 und 3 dokumentieren den HRG-Supertreiber und die Patches; sie stammen aus dem gedruckten Artikel und sind **noch nicht** gegen `HRGDOS/CMD` abgeglichen.
-Einige Hex-Operanden im Scan sind unsicher. /

 Listing 1 (the keyboard driver) is provided binary-verified as [`kbdhrg.z80`](./kbdhrg.z80).
-Listings 2 and 3 below document the HRG super-driver and the patches; they come from the printed article and are **not yet** verified against `HRGDOS/CMD`.
-Some hex operands in the scan are uncertain.
+Listings 2 and 3 below document the HRG super-driver and the patches applied to it.
+They are transcribed from the printed article and are **not yet** verified against `HRGDOS/CMD`; some hex operands in the scan are uncertain.

 ### Listing 2: HRG-Supertreiber V1.1 (from print — unverified)